-Our interdisciplinary and collaborative approach to problem-solving—a culture that blends architecture, environmental graphic design and many other BDP design services— delivers integrated solution across international markets.
+Our interdisciplinary and collaborative approach to problem-solving—a culture that blends architecture, environmental graphic design and many other BDP design services— delivers integrated solutions across international markets.

-From our studios in London and Manchester, our dynamic team combines key creative skills and specialist knowledge.
-These include wayfinding, graphic and information design, project management, product design, construction expertise and delivery.
+From our studios in London and Manchester, our experience spans more than 40 years, and we are proud to have a portfolio of projects and clients across the globe.
+Our dynamic team combines key creative skills and specialist knowledge, including wayfinding, graphic and information design, project management, product design, construction expertise and delivery.

 The wayfinding scheme for the new Barton Science Centre at Tonbridge School, gently combines the sign components with the architectural materials, while also providing up to date and flexible information in key areas.